 - place tea bags to remove odor in the wardrobe.

-- wash the kettle if we are going to use.
+- wash the kettle if we are going to use (20171013 update: do not use hotel’s kettle ).
 Some people (including HGP) have used a kettle to boil other things than water.
 Since I need to use a kettle to sterilize bottles of Little Princess, I carry my own kettle.

 - move the microwave away from the kitchen surface top since I am not going to use it; instead I use a rice cooker for steaming/heating food.